American expatriate baseball players in Japan: 1970s

 In 1971 former Los Angeles Dodgers player Johnny Werhas played for the Taiyo Whales.
 In the first trade between a Japanese team and an American team, he was dealt to the San Diego Padres' Pacific Coast League affiliate, the Hawaii Islanders, for longtime Major League infielder Clete Boyer.
 Boyer played professionally in Japan for the Taiyō Whales from 1972 to 1975.
 His roommate was Sadaharu Oh.
 After retiring in 1975, Boyer became the defensive coach for the Taiyō Whales in 1976.

 In 1972 the Hiroshima Toyo Carp became the last team to hire their first non-Japanese player (excluding Japanese-Americans), when former American League MVP Zoilo Versalles joined the team.

 Former league star Wally Yonamine became the first foreigner to be a manager in the NPB, when he took charge of the Chunichi Dragons from 1972 to 1977.

 After a long successful Major League career, Joe Pepitone made an impression in a negative way.
 In 1973 he accepted an offer of $70,000 ($ today) a year to play for the Yakult Atoms.
 While in Japan, he hit .163 with one home run and two RBIs in 14 games played.
 Pepitone spent his days in Japan skipping games for claimed injuries only to be at night in discos, behavior which led the Japanese to adopt his name into their vernacular—as a word meaning "goof off."

+In 1974, the 6 ft 7 in MLB home run slugger Frank Howard joined the Taiheiyo Club Lions at age 37.
+In his first regular season at bat he hurt his back on a swing, and never played again, eventually retiring.

 In 1974, Clarence Jones of the Osaka Kintetsu Buffaloes hit 38 home runs, becoming the first foreign player to win a home run title in Nippon Professional Baseball.
 He led the Pacific League again with 36 home runs in 1976.

 In 1975, Joe Lutz became the first Caucasian to manage a team in Japanese professional baseball.
 After being hired by the Hiroshima Carp in 1974 as a batting instructor, the following season, Lutz was selected to manage the Carp.
 Hall of Fame pitcher Warren Spahn was hired to serve as the team's temporary pitching coach, after having worked together with Lutz on the Cleveland Indians' coaching staff.
 As manager, Lutz had the team change the colors of its caps to red to represent the team's fighting spirit.
 Unfortunately, Lutz only lasted as Carp manager for 15 games, leaving the team due to an umpiring dispute (although the Carp went on to win its first-ever Central League championship under replacement manager Takeshi Koba).